A-Marambe/Sentinel_API_download/README.md

 2. tile footprint (this can be get rid as users wish) 3.start time and end time

-** for smoother operations will need better computer resources. as minimum tested on 4GB RAM/COREi3 1.7 diskspace requrements vary according to the
+** for smoother operations will need better computer resources. as minimum tested on 4GB RAM/COREi3 1.7 diskspace requrements vary according to the roi and time